-In early 2017, the AAFP published its Agenda for Regulatory and Administrative Reforms.
+In January 2017, the AAFP published its Agenda for Regulatory and Administrative Reforms.
 Family physicians are concerned with the ever increasing number of administrative requirements that detract from time that would be better spent on patient care.
 Studies have estimated that primary care physicians spend nearly 50 percent of their time on overly cumbersome administrative tasks, such as:

 - Prior Authorizations

 - Care Management Documentation